-Joint Commission announces major standards reduction, freezes hospital accreditation fees to provide relief to healthcare organizations
+Joint Commission announces major standards reduction to provide relief to healthcare organizations

 - Does the requirement still address an important quality and safety issue?

 - Is the requirement redundant?

 - Are the time and resources needed to comply with the requirement commensurate with the estimated benefit to patient care and health outcomes?